 Some weekends are just weekends, and others are a week of adventure ratcheted down to a couple days.
 In July 2019, Brett Woelber, Tim Treuer, Brett Frazer, Michael Dickerson, Chris Hinson and I set out on a backpack and packrafting trip through the southern foothills and rivers of the Alaska Range.
 After two full days of open tundra ridges, bushwhacking, riffly rivers, sun, bear-inhabited canyons, treacherous whirlpools and sprawling mountainscapes we pulled into Talkeetna feeling like grizzled old outdoorsmen, even though we’d barely been gone long enough to sprout stubble.

 Tim, Brett F. and I drove to Talkeetna on Friday afternoon and planted ourselves at the Talkeetna Brewpub.
 Chris and Brett W. joined us shortly thereafter.
-After finishing our sweet potato fries and beers we dropped Chris’ car on the far side of the public park, crammed into Tim’s SUV and drove the to the Mt.
+After sweet potato fries and beers we dropped Chris’ car on the far side of the public park, crammed into Tim’s SUV and drove to the Mt.
 McKinley Wilderness Lodge, where we found Michael still working his summer job playing piano for the guests.
 After some quick rearranging and a last-minute gear pitstop we found ourselves bouncing down the Petersville Road.
 The road was built in the 1920s to access mining claims, but it has been enthusiastically co-opted by hunters, ATV riders, snowmachiners, and at least a few eager packrafters.
 The road had been graded recently and we made great time to a pullout across from our trailhead, where we parked and camped for the night.

 After a pathetically slow morning we packed up and hit the ATV trail at 11am.

 The well-used trail zig-zagged through brush for about two miles before spitting us out into the almost-open tundra.